 Mindy’s articles have appeared in Children’s Writer, SCBWI Bulletin, ALA Booklinks, and The Writer Magazine.
-Below are a sampling of some of Mindy’s non-fiction articles for kids and adults.
-Click on the link to read the article.
+Below are a listing of some of Mindy’s non-fiction articles for kids and adults.

 “Who is That Under The Bridge: The Fremont Troll”published in Columbia Kids (Article/Middle Grade)

 An informative and fun article about the Fremont Troll in Seattle.
-A great article for lessons about Seattle or public art.
+Please contact Mindy for a copy of this article.

 “Marvelous Mosaics: An Interview with Mosaic Artist Rebecca Devere”